SkillSurf/introduction_genAI/_sources/notebooks/S1/Session1.md

 ## Training and Evaluating nanoGPT

-Finally, we look at how to train and evaluate your nanoGPT model.
-We will provide instructions on setting up the training loop, monitoring the training progress, and evaluating the model's performance.
-By the end of this section, you will have a working nanoGPT model capable of generating text in the style of Shakespeare.
+We will be looking at several variants of models.
+For each version of the model, we look at how to train and evaluate it.

 By following this tutorial, you will gain a comprehensive understanding of the fundamental components of GPT models and how to implement them from scratch.
 Let's get started on building your very own nanoGPT!